Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade

-A fourth-order finite-difference scheme \citep{Kim2012} is applied for spatial discretization, and the ultra-low storage frequency optimized explicit Runge–Kutta method \citep{Kennedy2000} is used for time integration.
-Furthermore, the overset method \citep{Deuse2020a} is applied in the present LPT simulations.
-The computational domain employs a similar overset mesh configuration as in \citet{Zhao2021} and \citet{Jelly2023}, consisting of an O-type grid wrapped around the LPT blade and an embedded background H-type grid as shown in figure \ref{fig:schematic}.
+The non-dimensionalized three-dimensional compressible Navier–Stokes equations are solved using the multi-block structured curvilinear solver HiPSTAR \cite{Sandberg2015}, which has been successfully employed in a number of numerical studies of both low-pressure and high-pressure turbine flows \cite{Michelassi2015,Sandberg2015,Zhao2020,Zhao2021}.
+A fourth-order finite-difference scheme is applied for spatial discretization, and the ultra-low storage frequency optimized explicit Runge–Kutta method \cite{Kennedy2000} is used for time integration.
+Furthermore, the overset method \cite{Deuse2020a} is applied in the present LPT simulations.
+The computational domain employs a similar overset mesh configuration as in \cite{Zhao2021} and \cite{Jelly2023}, consisting of an O-type grid wrapped around the LPT blade and an embedded background H-type grid as shown in Fig.~\ref{fig:schematic}.
 The H-type and O-type grids overlap with each other, and continuity conditions are imposed at the overlapping boundaries, with variables interpolated using a fourth-order Lagrangian method between the blocks.

-At the inlet, free stream turbulence (FST) is introduced by a digital filter method \citep{Klein2003}, in which the generated fields can reproduce first- and second-order one-point statistics as well as a given autocorrelation function efficiently.
-The incoming turbulence intensity $T_u$ is defined as

-where $u^{\prime}$, $v^{\prime}$, and $w^{\prime}$ represent the fluctuating velocity in the axial, pitchwise, and spanwise directions, respectively.
-The integral turbulence length scale is $5\%C$ for all cases.
-At the outlet, the zonal characteristic boundary condition \citep{Sandberg2006} is applied to reduce reflections due to passing vortices from turbulent flow or wakes.
+At the inlet, freestream turbulence (FST) is introduced by a digital filter method \cite{Klein2003}, in which the generated fields can reproduce first- and second-order one-point statistics as well as a given autocorrelation function efficiently.
+The incoming turbulence intensity $T_u/U_{\infty}=3.2\%$, and the integral turbulence length scale is $5\%C$ for all cases.
+At the outlet, the zonal characteristic boundary condition \cite{Sandberg2006} is applied to reduce reflections due to passing vortices from turbulent flow or wakes.
 Furthermore, no-slip isothermal wall conditions are applied at the blade surface.
-In particular, the complex geometries of roughened blade surfaces have been resolved by a second-order boundary data immersion method (BDIM) \citep{Schlanderer2017}, which has been extensively tested in compressible simulations, including the recent high-fidelity simulations of high-pressure turbines \citep{Jelly2023}.
-The details of this method can be found in \citet{Schlanderer2017}.
+In particular, the complex geometries of roughened blade surfaces have been resolved by a second-order boundary data immersion method (BDIM) \cite{Schlanderer2017}, which has been extensively tested in compressible simulations, including the recent high-fidelity simulations of high-pressure turbines \cite{Jelly2023}.
+Moreover, the HiPSTAR–BDIM framework has been successfully employed in several high-fidelity numerical studies of roughened high-pressure turbine flows \cite{Nardini2023,Jelly2025}.
+Further details of the BDIM formulation can be found in Schlanderer et al. \cite{Schlanderer2017}.